What we learned from Seahawks coach Pete Carroll on Wednesday

 Like most NFL teams, the Falcons will not have fans in the stands for Sunday’s game.

 That means the Falcons will pipe in some crowd noise to try to replicate a usual gameday environment.
-The NFL has been informing teams this week of set standards to assure it is uniform throughout the league.
+The NFL has been informing teams this week of standards to assure it is uniform throughout the league.
 In a conference call with Seattle media Wednesday, Falcons coach Dan Quinn compared what to expect Sunday to “ambient noise.”

-The Seahawks had crowd noise piped in to CenturyLink for its first two mock games and Carroll said he thinks his team is prepared for what awaits.
+The Seahawks had crowd noise piped in to CenturyLink for its first two mock games, and Carroll said he thinks his team is prepared for what awaits.

 “We’re playing in whatever sound they put out there,” he said.